1986

 look like a cool band."[37]

-Martin (to the question who is meant with the
+Martin (on the question about who is meant with the

 a person in particular.
 Full stop, no comment." (laughs)